The Rampage from Exile Tribe: 2021: Reboot

 On February 24, the group released their third studio album Reboot which includes all their songs starting from 2020 plus the album's promotional track "Silver Rain" which was pre-released digitally on February 1.

 On April 18, a new album by Jr.Exile for the Battle of Tokyo project titled "Battle of Tokyo Time 4 Jr.Exile" was announced to be released on June 23, the songs by the individual groups and the collaboration song of Generations & The Rampage were pre-released digitally from April 19 to June 21, the music videos were released in a hybrid live-action/animated form, with this latter featuring the four groups' avatars.
 Moreover, the DVD Version included the concert video of "Battle Of Tokyo ~Enter The Jr.Exile~" held in Makuhari Messe in July 2019.

 On June 30, the group released their 14th single "Heatwave", two songs from the single were pre-released digitally ahead of the single's release: "Your Life Your Game" which was used as a tie-in for Morinaga's Ice Box Web CM on April 7, and "All about Tonight" which served as the opening of the group's variety show Run!
 Run!
 Rampage‼︎ on May 3.

 On October 27, the group released their 15th single "Living In The Dream", the b-sides included three songs which were all pre-released digitally: "Moon and Back" as the main theme song and "Stampede" as the insert song of the stage play Real RPG Stage "Eternal" which stars several of the group's members, plus "Off The Wall" which acted as the ending theme of the TV drama Tokyo Seimenjo which stars Hokuto Yoshino.

 On December 1, the group released the tribute single "The Rampage from Exile" as a part of Exile's 20th anniversary celebration project "Exile Tribute", the single is the first of the four consecutive tribute singles releases by Jr.Exile groups.

 2022: Ray of Light

-On January 25, the group released their fourth studio album titled Ray of Light, it included all their songs from 2021 plus the album's promotional track Ray Of Light with 13 songs in total.
+On January 25, the group released their fourth studio album titled Ray of Light, which included all their songs released in 2021 plus the album's promotional track titled Ray Of Light with 13 songs in total.

+In February, a new song titled "Change My Life" was introduced as the ending theme of the TV drama Dame na Otoko ja Dame Desuka? starring Machida Keita.
+The song was officially released as a digital single on March 2.

+On September 7, the group released their 16th single titled "THE POWER".
+The title song was used as the theme song for the movie HiGH&LOW THE WORST X.

+In late summer, their new song "Tsunage Kizuna" was used as the official TBS theme song for the "2022 World Volleyball Women's Tournament".
+The song was pre-released digitally on September 25 and later released on October 19 as the title track of their 17th single, which was the second work of a 3-month consecutive release project.